bernhardAxonIvy/doc/source/designer-guide/ivyscript/reference.rst

    **Access from IvyScript:**

-   The variable ``ivy`` is available wherever you can use *IvyScript*, e.g. on *Step* elements or in *output tables* of other elements.
+   The variable ``ivy`` is available wherever you can use *IvyScript*, e.g., on *Step* elements or in *output tables* of other elements.

    **Access from Java:**

-   You can also access ``ivy`` from a Java context, e.g. from helper classes.
+   You can also access ``ivy`` from a Java context, e.g., from helper classes.
 To do so, simply import the :public-api:`ch.ivyteam.ivy.environment.Ivy
    </ch/ivyteam/ivy/environment/Ivy.html>` class and use it's static API.